har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 # Techniques (how they do it)

 **Social engineering.** This fake profile campaign uses a variety of techniques to get user engagement.
 The most dominant technique used is "[social engineering](https://usa.kaspersky.com/resource-center/definitions/what-is-social-engineering)."
 In short, this is getting users to act against their own best interests.
-This campaign specifically uses the [promise of sex](https://www.bleepingcomputer.com/news/security/malware-spread-as-nude-extortion-pics-of-friends-girlfriend/) to gain a following of users (friends or followers) on Facebook.
+This campaign specifically uses the [inappropriate material](https://www.bleepingcomputer.com/news/security/malware-spread-as-nude-extortion-pics-of-friends-girlfriend/) to gain a following of users (friends or followers) on Facebook.
 This following will become their pool of victims later on.

-**Data collection.** The attacker who manages the profile then encourages users to click links that arrive at a spam website (one that, again, promises sex).
+**Data collection.** The attacker who manages the profile then encourages users to click links that arrive at a suspicious website.
 Once there, users are prompted to provide personal information, like their name and email address.
 Presumably, it would also ask for payment information later on.
 (This walkthrough does not cover this because that